jhenderson709/TESS-Stellar-Variability-Catalog-Analysis/README.md

 ##
 ### Project Goals
-  1. Object profiling: To partition stars and their observational data into meaningful groups based on location, physical parameters, and pulsation characteristics.
+  1. _Object profiling:_ To partition stars and their observational data into meaningful groups based on location, physical parameters, and pulsation characteristics.
 The goal is to streamline the identification of promising candidate stars for further study.
-This involves determining which regions of the sky contain the largest concentrations of stars that have yet to be explored or published in scientific literature, thus enabling a more focused and efficient search for novel variable stars.
+This involves determining which regions of the sky contain the largest concentrations of stars that have yet to be published in scientific literature, thus enabling a more focused and efficient search for variable stars for further study.
-  2. Pulsation Cohorts and Emergent Patterns: To uncover correlations between a star’s physical parameters (such as mass, temperature, radius) and its pulsation characteristics (such as pulsation period, amplitude, and power).
-By analyzing these relationships, the project aims to provide research teams with data-driven heuristics that can significantly expedite the process of identifying variable stars within large datasets.
-This would reduce the time and effort required for variable star searches, particularly in massive datasets like those from TESS.
+  2. _Pulsation Cohorts and Emergent Patterns:_ To uncover correlations between a star’s physical parameters (such as mass, temperature, radius) and its pulsation characteristics (such as pulsation period, amplitude, and power).
+By analyzing these relationships, the project aims to provide research teams with data-driven heuristics that can significantly expedite the process of identifying variable stars, or pulsations within knows variable stars, within large datasets.
+This would reduce the time and effort required for variable star searches and period spacing searches, particularly in massive datasets like those from TESS.
-  3. Enhancing Understanding of TESS Observations: To equip users with a deeper intuition and understanding of how the TESS mission operates, including its observational strategies, limitations, and the types of data it provides.
+  3. _Enhancing Understanding of TESS Observations:_ To equip users with a deeper intuition and understanding of how the TESS mission operates, including its observational strategies, limitations, and the types of data it provides.
 This will help researchers interpret TESS data more effectively and develop strategies for future observational campaigns.
 <br/><br/>